wiseaidev/yew-components-bootstrap/README.md

 ## 📝 Epilogue

 In conclusion, this repository is a treasure trove of reusable components crafted in Rust for the Yew framework, offering a plethora of functionalities ranging from user authentication to contact forms and more.
-Each component showcases the capabilities of the CSS Tailwind CSS framework.
+Each component showcases the capabilities of the CSS Bootstrap CSS framework.
 Whether you're a Rust enthusiast or a front-end developer seeking powerful and flexible components, this collection has something to offer.

 Happy coding! 🚀